cclaudiu81/docs.scala-lang/_tour/higher-order-functions.md

 The new method, `promotion`, takes the salaries plus a function of type `Double => Double` (i.e. a function that takes a Double and returns a Double) and returns the product.

+Methods and functions usually express behaviours or data transformations, therefore having functions that compose based on other functions can help building generic mechanisms.
+Those generic operations defer to lock down the entire operation behaviour giving clients a way to control or further customize parts of the operation itself.

 ## Functions that return functions

 There are certain cases where you want to generate a function.
 Here's an example